 |How do I register a firm?||

-Complete the Waiver Request Form and Firm Application and Instructions.
+Complete the Waiver Request Form and Online Firm Application.
 See Chapter 23 of the Rules of the Board.

 Please note that the Supervising Professional must have current quiz scores for the Louisiana Laws and Rules quiz, the Professionalism and Ethics quiz within the last 2 calendar years.
 Land Surveyors must also have current quiz scores for the Standards for Practice for Boundary Surveys.
 The required quizzes can be sent to LAPELS by email or with the Application for Firm Licensure.